Stimulant: Mechanisms of action

 Most stimulants exert their activating effects by enhancing catecholamine neurotransmission.
 Catecholamine neurotransmitters are employed in regulatory pathways implicated in attention, arousal, motivation, task salience and reward anticipation.
 Classical stimulants either block the reuptake or stimulate the efflux of these catecholamines, resulting in increased activity of their circuits.
-Some stimulants, specifically those with empathogenic and hallucinogenic effects, also affect serotonergic transmission.
+Some stimulants, specifically those with entactogenic and hallucinogenic effects, also affect serotonergic transmission.
 Some stimulants, such as some amphetamine derivatives and, notably, yohimbine, can decrease negative feedback by antagonizing regulatory autoreceptors.
 Adrenergic agonists, such as, in part, ephedrine, act by directly binding to and activating adrenergic receptors, producing sympathomimetic effects.

-There are also more indirect mechanisms a drug can elicit activating effects.
+There are also more indirect mechanisms of action by which a drug can elicit activating effects.
 Caffeine is an adenosine receptor antagonist, and only indirectly increases catecholamine transmission in the brain.
-Pitolisant is an H3-receptor inverse agonist.
-As H3 receptors mainly act as autoreceptors, pitolisant decreases negative feedback to histaminergic neurons, enhancing histaminergic transmission.
+Pitolisant is an histamine 3 (H3)-receptor inverse agonist.
+As histamine 3 (H3) receptors mainly act as autoreceptors, pitolisant decreases negative feedback to histaminergic neurons, enhancing histaminergic transmission.

+The precise mechanism of action of some stimulants, such as modafinil, for treating symptoms of narcolepsy and other sleep disorders, remains unknown.